NNAI Livescu sponsors undergraduate research projects on various topics, overseen by faculty and staff in the initiative.

 On November 3, 2018, computer scientist and inventor Stephen Thaler filed an application with the United States Copyright Office (USCO) to register a copyright claim on a two-dimensional artwork titled “A Recent Entrance to Paradise” (“Recent Entrance”).
 In the application, Thaler claimed that a machine learning system named the “Creativity Machine” had autonomously generated the artwork.
 For this reason, Thaler listed the Creativity Machine as the sole author of the artwork.

-Driven by analysis of Thaler’s unsuccessful case in favor of extending copyright protection to autonomous AI-generated works, I raise the following three questions: (1) is AI-generated work copyrightable; (2) how might AI-generated work become eligible for copyright protection; and (3) should AI-generated work be copyrightable?
+Driven by analysis of Thaler’s unsuccessful case in favor of extending copyright protection to autonomous AI-generated works, this primer addresses three core questions:

 II.
 BACKGROUND

-Copyright is a form of intellectual property that protects original works of authorship that are fixed in any tangible medium of expression.[iii]The holder of a copyright has the exclusive right to reproduce, distribute, perform, display, or prepare derivative works based on the copyrighted work.[iv]
-For most works created after 1978, copyright protection lasts for the life of the author plus 70 years.[v]
-The USCO, a department within the Library of Congress, is in charge of administering U.S. copyright law.
-Its duties include registering copyright claims, maintaining public records of copyright claims, and developing regulations concerning copyright law.[vi]
+Copyright is the term for the legal protection of the property rights of one who creates original works of authorship that are fixed in any tangible medium of expression [3].The holder of a copyright has the exclusive right to reproduce, distribute, perform, display, or prepare derivative works based on the copyrighted work [4].
+The USCO, a department within the Library of Congress, is responsible for administering U.S. copyright law.
+Its duties include registering copyright claims, maintaining public records of copyright claims, and developing regulations concerning copyright law [5].

-U.S. copyright law is grounded in the U.S. Constitution’s Intellectual Property Clause, which gives Congress the authority to enact laws that “promote the Progress of Science and useful Arts, by securing for limited Times to Authors and Inventors the exclusive Right to their respective Writings and Discoveries.”[vii]
+U.S. copyright law is grounded in the U.S. Constitution’s Intellectual Property Clause, which gives Congress the authority to enact laws that “promote the Progress of Science and useful Arts, by securing for limited Times to Authors and Inventors the exclusive Right to their respective Writings and Discoveries [6].
 The use of the term “author” in the Intellectual Property Clause has formed the basis of subsequent analysis and interpretations of ownership in copyright law.

 Currently, U.S. copyright law is primarily governed by the Copyright Act of 1976.
-According to the language of the Act, the author is generally the owner of the copyright except in specific cases, such as when the author assigns the copyright to another party, or when the author creates the work under a work-made-for-hire (WMFH) arrangement––when the work is created by an employee within the scope of their employment or when it is specially commissioned under a written agreement.[viii]
+According to the language of the Act, the author is generally the owner of the copyright except in specific cases, such as when the author assigns the copyright to another party, or when the author creates the work under a work-made-for-hire (WMFH) arrangement––when the work is created by an employee within the scope of their employment or when the work is specially commissioned under a written agreement [7].
 According to the WMFH doctrine, the employer or commissioning party is considered the legal author and copyright holder of the work.

 III.
 IS AI-GENERATED WORK COPYRIGHTABLE?

-After his application to register a copyright claim for “Recent Entrance” was denied, Stephen Thaler filed a lawsuit against the USCO and its director, Shira Perlmutter.
-In the lawsuit, Thaler contested the USCO’s requirement that the author of a work be human for the work to be eligible for copyright protection, arguing that the Copyright Act does not explicitly define an “author” to be human and that the human-authorship requirement is unconstitutional and unsupported by case law.[ix]
+In the lawsuit, Thaler contested the USCO’s requirement that the author of a work be human for the work to be eligible for copyright protection, making the argument that the Copyright Act does not explicitly define an “author” to be human and that the human-authorship requirement is unconstitutional and unsupported by case law [9].
 Additionally, Thaler argued that he qualified as the legal author of “Recent Entrance” through the WMFH doctrine, claiming that the Creativity Machine functionally acted as his employee in generating the artwork.

-The WMFH doctrine allows non-human entities to be considered “authors”: corporations can be legal authors under the WMFH doctrine despite not being natural persons.
-For example, Microsoft holds copyrights to software developed by its employees during and as part of their employment.
+The WMFH doctrine allows non-human entities like corporations to be considered legal authors despite not being natural persons.
+For example, Microsoft holds copyrights to software developed by its employees as part of their employment.
 The corporation is thus considered the legal author, even though the actual creator may be an individual employee.
-Thaler essentially argued that, as the owner and developer of the Creativity Machine, the work was generated within the scope of a relation analogous to employment.
+Thaler essentially argued that, as the owner and developer of the Creativity Machine, “Recent Entrance” was generated within the scope of a relation analogous to employment.
 He concluded that, pursuant to the WMFH doctrine, the resulting output should be attributed to him as the legal author.

 IV.
 HOW MIGHT AI-GENERATED WORK BECOME ELIGIBLE FOR COPYRIGHT PROTECTION?

 Though Thaler was ultimately unsuccessful in registering a copyright claim for an AI-generated work, his case raised interesting implications regarding legal authorship and legal personhood.
-While the U.S. District Court for the District of Columbia and the U.S. Court of Appeals for the District of Columbia both affirmed the USCO’s decision, Thaler’s point that the Constitution does not explicitly require that an “author” be human still stands.
+While the U.S. District Court for the District of Columbia and the U.S. Court of Appeals for the District of Columbia both affirmed the USCO’s decision, Thaler’s point that the Constitution does not explicitly require that an “author” be human is correct.
 It is still plausible (though unlikely) that the USCO may revise its guidelines to allow for copyright registration of AI-generated works, or that a court may rule that human authorship is not necessary for copyright registration under the Copyright Act.
 As it is still possible for future legal developments to expand the definition of legal authorship to include AI-generated works, it is worth considering how current legal frameworks could accommodate such works if the human authorship requirement were lifted.

-When Thaler made the WMFH argument in his case against the USCO, his argument failed not only because of the human-authorship requirement but also because he could not demonstrate that (i) the AI qualified as an employee within existing legal definitions, and (ii) a valid employment existed between the AI and himself as the purported employer.[xix]
+Having established that strong AI, but not weak AI, has the potential to fulfill the “modicum of creativity” requirement, it is worth considering how works generated by strong AI might qualify for copyright protection under current copyright law.
+As argued by Thaler, one path to eligibility could be under the WMFH doctrine, by which the employer is considered the legal author of any eligible works produced by an employee within the scope of their employment [22].
+Thaler’s WMFH argument failed not only because of the human-authorship requirement but also because he could not demonstrate that (i) the Creativity Machine qualified as an employee within existing legal definitions, and (ii) the relationship between him, as the purported employer, and the Creativity Machine, as the purported employee, constituted a valid employer-employee relationship[23].
 These limitations stemmed from the fact that, under current law, AI systems are not recognized as legal persons capable of entering employment relationships.

-This does not present a valid concern.
-Corporations are not necessarily collections of human stakeholders.
-For example, decentralized autonomous organizations (DAOs) are blockchain-based entities that embed AI and automation into their operations and corporate structure extensively, such that they can operate with minimal human intervention.[xxii]
+That said, corporate personhood does not hinge on continuous human involvement.
+For example, decentralized autonomous organizations (DAOs) are blockchain-based entities that embed AI and automation into their operations and corporate structure extensively, such that they can operate with minimal human intervention [26].
 In 2021, Wyoming became the first state to recognize DAOs as a form of Limited Liability Company (LLC).
 Tennessee and Vermont have since recognized DAOs as legal business entities, granting them legal status as well.
-Therefore, corporations do not necessarily need to involve natural persons to qualify for legal personhood––legal personhood is not contingent on human involvement.
-As a result, it is possible that if AI is granted legal personhood, it could (i) qualify as an employee and (ii) enter into a valid employment relationship, fulfilling the prerequisites of Thaler’s WMFH argument.
+DAOs involve humans to a similar extent that strong AI systems involve humans: both are initiated by humans but can operate independently.
+While the personhood might originally derive from the humans that create or maintain the DAO, the DAO can still hold legal personhood while operating autonomously without continuous human intervention.
+This suggests that autonomous systems, even those that are not human and are not continuously directed by humans, can still hold some form of legal personhood.
+Since holding legal personhood is not contingent on continuous human involvement, strong AI could potentially be granted legal personhood.
+Therefore, as long as it is capable of intention and ingenuity, strong AI could be granted legal personhood and could potentially (i) qualify as an employee and (ii) enter into a valid employment relationship, fulfilling the prerequisites of Thaler’s WMFH argument.

-Even if (i) and (ii) were fulfilled, however, it is realistically unlikely that the WMFH doctrine in particular would be applied to extend copyright protection to AI-generated works because AI does not fit neatly into existing understanding of an employee in labor law (hence the need to grant it some form of legal personhood in order for it to fulfill the WMFH doctrine.)
-It is more likely that the courts or the legislature would simply grant copyright ownership directly to the entity that deploys the AI, rather than going through the extra step of vesting the AI with legal personhood to satisfy the requirements of the WMFH doctrine.
-However, even if AI is not directly applied, the WMFH doctrine can still be relevant for the purpose of considering whether AI-generated works can be copyrighted: it demonstrates that an entity can be considered an author without contribution expression, as long as that entity is providing some form of direction, initiative, or economic investment in the creation process.[xxiii]
-The WMFH doctrine thus establishes that copyright can be grounded in economic relationships.
+Even if (i) and (ii) were fulfilled, however, it is unlikely that the WMFH doctrine in particular would be applied to extend copyright protection to AI-generated works because AI does not fit neatly into existing understanding of an employee in labor law (hence the need to grant it some form of legal personhood in order for it to fulfill the WMFH doctrine.)
+It is more likely that the courts or the legislature would simply grant copyright ownership directly to the entity that deploys the AI rather than go through the extra step of vesting the AI with legal personhood to satisfy the requirements of the WMFH doctrine.
+Regardless, even if AI is not directly applied, the WMFH doctrine is still relevant for the purpose of considering whether AI-generated works can be copyrighted: it demonstrates that an entity can be considered an author without contributing expression, as long as that entity is providing some form of direction or economic investment in the creation process [27].
+When used as an analogy, WMFH doctrine establishes that copyright can be grounded in economic relationships.
+In the context of AI-generated works, this could mean that the copyright would be attributed to the owner or the developer of the autonomous AI system, even if the owner or developer did not directly contribute expression to the work.
+Therefore, whether applied directly or as an analogy, WMFH provides a viable legal path for AI-generated works to be copyrightable; it is plausible that works generated autonomously by strong AI could one day be eligible for copyright protection.

 V. SHOULD AI-GENERATED WORK BE COPYRIGHTABLE?